 In nearly every context and situation, we routinely hear, see and perceive exactly what we expect.
 No more and no less.
 Since concertgoers (or more precisely, concert-leavers) didn’t expect a world-class performer to be playing with the Salvation Army on a street corner for free, they didn’t notice when one was doing just that.

 Similarly, the virtuoso violinist Joshua Bell, dressed in jeans, a long-sleeved T-shirt and a Washington Nationals baseball cap, busked for change outside a Washington, D.C.
-Metro station in 2007, playing some of the masterworks of the classical repertoire on a 1713 Stradivarius for which he is reported to have paid $3.5 million.
+Metro station in 2007, playing some of the masterworks of the classical repertoire on a 1713 Stradivarius for which he is reported to have paid $3.5 million (be sure to read Gene Weingarten’s Pulitzer Prize winning piece about this concert and how it came to be).

 Three days before he appeared at the Metro station, Bell had filled the house at Boston’s Symphony Hall, where merely decent seats had gone for $100 a pop.
 In a concert hall, Bell earns over $1,000 per minute to play before packed houses of adoring fans.
 But during the three-quarters of an hour that Bell played during rush hour on that January day, one solitary listener recognized Bell.
 Only seven people stopped what they were doing to hang around and take in the performance, at least for a minute.
 Twenty-seven gave money, most of them on the run – totalling $32.17.
 After each of the six pieces Bell played was concluded, there was no applause or recognition of any kind.
 Hundreds upon hundreds of people hurried by, oblivious to the proximate greatness.